sbb-design-systems/sbb-angular/projects/sbb-esta/angular-business/table/table.md

 - It can display data in grouped columns.
 - It can display data in grouped rows.
-- It can display a set of action buttons on row hover.
 - It can sort data with the following rules:
   - Ascending
   - Descending